 When the investigation is complete, the Executive Director will review the witness testimony and documents obtained by the staff.
-If the evidence suggests that you violated one or more provisions of the City's campaign laws, lobbying laws, or ethics laws, the Executive Director may contact you and propose a settlement that involves filing or amending documents and/or paying an administrative fine.
+If the evidence suggests that you violated one or more provisions of the City's campaign laws, lobbying laws, or ethics laws, the Executive Director may contact you and propose a settlement that involves filing or amending documents, remedying the violation, and/or paying an administrative fine.
 If you agree to the terms of the settlement, the Executive Director will submit the proposed settlement to the Ethics Commission in closed session.
 At that time, the Commission will either accept or reject it.
 Settlements are not final until approved by the Ethics Commission.
 If the Ethics Commission approves a settlement, the related document (referred to as a "stipulation") will become a public record, and will be posted on the Commission's website.

 If you and the Executive Director are unable to agree on the terms of a settlement, the Executive Director may advise the Ethics Commission in closed session that settlement negotiations were unsuccessful, and ask the Commission to schedule a Probable Cause Hearing (see additional discussion below).

 If, on the other hand, the evidence gathered during the staff investigation suggests that you did not violate the City's laws, the Executive Director will present the results of the investigation to the Ethics Commission in closed session and, if the Commission agrees that you did not violate the City's laws, it will dismiss the matter.
 The Executive Director will send you a letter within five business days explaining the basis for the Commission's dismissal.